 What are profilins?

-Profilins are proteins that affect cell shape and function.
-Profilins have been identified in trees, grass and weed pollens as well as many fruits and vegetables.
 Profilins are a type of plant protein that is known to cause allergy.
-Fruit and vegetable allergies are commonly due to an allergy to Profilins.
+They are proteins that affect cell shape and function and have been identified in trees, grass and weed pollens as well as many fruits and vegetables.
+Fruit and vegetable allergies are often due to an allergy to Profilins.
 Allergies to melon, watermelon, citrus fruits, tomato, and banana or a combination of these suggest an allergy to Profilins.

 How common is fruit and vegetable allergy?

 Approximately 3% of teenagers have fruit or vegetable allergy.
 It is less common in young children.
-Sometimes symptoms occur only in the teenage years after hay fever has occurred.
-Some young children do however have allergy to banana, kiwi fruit and avocado and more rarely to other fruits and vegetables.
+Sometimes symptoms occur only in the teenage years after developing hay fever.
+Some young children do however have allergy to banana, kiwi fruit and avocado, and more rarely to other fruits and vegetables.